mateeeeeee/Ola/README.md

 ### ref
 You use the `ref` keyword in the following contexts:
-	- in function signature to pass parameter by reference
+	- in function/method signature to pass parameter by reference
-	- in variable declaration to declare a reference variable
+	- in variable/field declaration to declare a reference variable
-	- in function signature to return by reference Reference variables cannot be reassigned to reference other variable
+	- in function/method signature to return by reference Reference variables must be initialized at declaration and cannot be reassigned to reference other variable.
 ```

 void IntByRef(ref int a)